matthew1000/gstreamer-cheat-sheet/README.md

 # GStreamer command-line cheat sheet

-This series of docs provides a cheat sheet for Gstreamer on the command-line.
+This series of docs provides a cheat sheet for GStreamer on the command-line.

 ## Contents